 The state of New York has their own workers’ compensation laws, but what local workers do not realize is that there is also a federal workers’ compensation plan.
 Overseen by the Department of Labor, this plan is administered by the Office of Workers’ Compensation Programs (OWCP) and offers compensation to civilian employees working for government agencies.

-If you have suffered from a workplace injury, it is important to understand the differences between state and federal workers’ compensation claims and see what your particular case may qualify for.
-Your workers’ comp attorney can explain everything properly.
+If you have suffered from a workplace injury, it is important to understand the differences between state and federal workers’ compensation claims and see what your case may qualify for.
+At Erwin, McCane and Daly, your workers’ comp attorney can explain everything.

 Eligibility Differences with Workers Comp Claims